digitranslab/jumpstart/docs/versioned_docs/version-2.29.0/setup/ecs.md

   iv.
 Add container details that is shown:

-  Specify your container name ex: `ToolJet`
+  Specify your container name ex: `JumpStart`

-  Set the image you intend to deploy. ex: `tooljet/tooljet:EE-LTS-latest`
+  Set the image you intend to deploy. ex: `digitranslab/jumpstart:EE-LTS-latest`

   Update port mappings at container port `3000` for tcp protocol.